Mohit-Gaur/React-Ravenous/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a A client-side React application, utilizing the Yelp API to search for local businesses.
+Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts